 |Children from 4 to 10 years||0.0 to 0.8 x 103|

-These numbers are from Allina Health and the ranges can vary slightly by health system.
-Your report may include a reference range provided by the lab that performs your test.
+These ranges can vary slightly by health system.
+Your report may include a reference range from the lab that performs your test.

-Men tend to have higher monocyte counts than women.
+Males tend to have higher monocyte counts than females.

-While having levels that are higher or lower than that range isn’t necessarily dangerous, it may indicate an underlying condition that needs to be evaluated.
+While having higher or lower levels than that range isn’t necessarily dangerous, it may indicate an underlying condition that needs to be evaluated.

-Monocyte levels fall or rise depending on what’s going on with the body’s immune system.
-Checking these levels is an important way to monitor your body’s immunity.
+Monocyte levels fall or rise depending on what’s going on with the immune system.
+Checking these levels helps monitor your immunity.

 Your body may make more monocytes once an infection is detected or if you have an autoimmune disease.
 If you have an autoimmune disease, cells such as monocytes go after healthy cells in your body by mistake.
 People with chronic infections tend to have elevated levels of monocytes, too.

-Common conditions that could lead to a spike in abs monocytes can include:
+Conditions that can lead to a spike in abs monocytes include: